Old vs new tax regime 2026-27 — which saves more at your salary

 Under old regime, home loan interest is deductible under Section 24(b) — up to ₹2L per year.
 New regime doesn't allow this deduction.

 On a ₹50L loan at 8.5%, interest in year 1 is about ₹4.2L.
-You can only claim ₹2L, but that's still a meaningful deduction at higher salaries.
+You can only claim ₹2L, but that's still a significant deduction at higher salaries.

 This is the main reason old regime still exists.
-The government hasn't killed it because homeowners with large loans would pay significantly more.
+The government hasn't removed it because homeowners with large outstanding loans would pay significantly more without it.

 The practical test